 - Minimum of three years’ experience in infant and early childhood mental health (social and emotional development and/or clinical)

-- Hold IMH Endorsement®
+- Hold or qualify for IMH Endorsement®

 - Knowledge and/or experience in early childhood systems working with infants, toddlers, and young children

 - Familiarity with result-based accountability practices (data collecting, surveying, etc.)

 - Excellent public speaking and writing skills